Professional Development Workshops

 Benefits to you:

-• Teachers will receive an $250 honorarium to offset unpaid expenses thanks to a generous donor.
-(Example: travel expenses).
+- All participating teachers will receive an $250 honorarium to offset unpaid expenses thanks to a generous donor!

-Yes, our workshops are FREE for teachers, but costly to run.
-We limit attendance to 15-20 teachers per workshop to create a better experience.
-We ask that you do not sign up for this limited opportunity unless you are certain you will attend.
+While our workshops are FREE for teachers, they are expensive to run.
+Please do not sign up for this limited opportunity unless you are certain you will attend.

-Sponsored by the College of Science, the Fralin Life Sciences Institute Outreach Fund, the Department of Statistics, and the Academy of Data Sciences at Virginia Tech.
+Sponsored by the College of Science, the Fralin Life Sciences Institute Outreach Fund.

 Physics: theory and experiments

-This workshop will focus on theory and experiments that demonstrate Newton’s Laws (day 1) and part basic electromagnetism (day 2).
-On day three we will focus on fun, inexpensive, and effective ways to demonstrate fundamental physical concepts (force, work, energy, and motion) using everyday materials such as water, soap, and rubber and ping pong balls.
+This one-day workshop will focus on fun, inexpensive, and effective ways to demonstrate fundamental physical concepts (force, work, energy, and motion) using everyday materials such as water, soap, and rubber and ping pong balls.
 Participants will have the opportunity to work on and share their plans to introduce these concepts and experimental protocols to students in accordance with VA SOL 6.1, PS.1, PS.2, PS.5, PS.6, PS.10.
-Classroom supplies to do the demonstrations/labs will be provided to take back to your school.

 Intended for all levels of teaching from 8th grade through the most advanced AP courses in high school.